kilofox/kohana/modules/database/guide/database/query/builder.md

 ### Select - DISTINCT

-Unique column values may be turned on or off (default) by passing TRUE or FALSE, respectively, to the `distinct()` method.
+Unique column values may be turned on or off (default) by passing true or false, respectively, to the `distinct()` method.

 	$query = DB::select('username')
 		->distinct(true)